 Here is an example round-trip ticket from New York (JFK) to Amsterdam (AMS) in March 2024.
 The cash price for a Blue fare is $716.50 on the nonstop flights JetBlue operates between these two cities.

 An award ticket on the same flight costs 43,800 TrueBlue points plus $135.50.
 Running the numbers, this is a value of 1.33 cents per point.
-This is better than average, but still less than the short-haul flight examples above.
+This is better than average, but it's still less than the short-haul flight examples above.
 However, if I really wanted to visit Amsterdam, I'd likely redeem points for this ticket.

 Related: Do JetBlue TrueBlue Points Expire?